 When I sat with my nephew at my dying father’s bedside, I told him not to be afraid of what he was witnessing because, “Life is messy.
 When you’re born its messy and also when you die.”
 Life in of itself is also messy; almost never conforming to our needs, wants or desires which means, for many people, life is disappointing.
 So, when you consider the messy multiplicity of cultures, languages, histories and philosophies of the Earth’s very diverse peoples, it should come as no surprise that religion is messy too.
 Through my own experience of God and everything I’ve studied over the years; I’ve concluded that no one creed could possibly contain His infinite vastness.
 Like light refracted through a prism, He manifests himself in countless ways throughout creation and, although it’s possible one religion might contain more fullness of truth than others, to say all the others are bankrupt – or the path to damnation – is pure folly.

 Of course, zealots who believe it’s their faith’s way or the highway can be found in every religion.
-Unbending, dogmatic, joyless and overly intense, they’re so focused on rules, regulations and spouting rote scriptural mantras. that they’re complexly unable to relate to real people living messy real lives which keeps them isolated from society at large and regarded as sort of odd.
+Unbending, dogmatic, joyless and overly intense, they’re so focused on rules, regulations and spouting rote scriptural and dogmatic mantras that they’re complexly unable to relate to real people living messy real lives which keeps them isolated from society at large and regarded as sort of odd.
 Since no one likes to feel like they’re on the outside looking in, these people often end up being very angry people who, in an effort to spiritually rationalize their rage, conclude they’re being persecuted.
 Retreating into like-minded communities, they rail against “secular culture,” blame gays, transgendered persons, and drag queens for all of society’s ills, and yearn for the day God will establish his kingdom on earth with, of course, them ending up in charge.
 All of this is just a manifestation of what Nietzsche called “the will to power” and a massive ego trip.
 These people are also dangerous.

 Rigid people cling to absolutes.
 When the Twin Towers were leveled in 2001, a Catholic priest named Lorenzo Albacete said that he knew right away religion was the cause.
 “I recognized this thirst,” he said.
 “This demand for the absolute.
 Because if you don’t hang on to the unchanging, to the absolute, to that which cannot disappear, you might disappear.”
 Although religious passion has enabled saints to accomplish great things, it has also allowed people to do terrible things “in the name of God.”
 Of course, not every religious fundamentalist is hell bent on killing people, but the effects of their narrow minded jihadist crusader attitudes can be just as destructive.
 These are the people who give religion a bad name, causing the faithful to ditch their religion in droves.
 They steal God from people.